 Unfortunately, some dog breeds characteristically suffer from more health problems than others do.
-This can not only cause your pet to suffer, it may shorten his lifespan too.
+This not only causes your pet to suffer, but it may also shorten his lifespan too.

 This doesn’t mean that the breeds listed below never suffer from health problems – all breeds do.
 However, we tried to avoid those breeds who are well-known for the health problems they experience.

 All dogs need plenty of exercise, but some of the extra-large dog breeds are especially energetic.

 This can cause problems for even the most active families.
 As a result, we’ve tried to restrict our list to those giant breeds who have reasonable energy levels and exercise requirements.

 These very large breeds will still require plenty of long walks and regular playtime at the park.
 However, they won’t require you to go on a 5-mile hike every morning to prevent them from destroying your home.

 Dog owners consider their pets as part of the family.
 But, when there are small children in the home to think about, it is essential to consider the needs of everyone in the household to ensure everyone remains safe and happy.
 This is especially important if you want to introduce one of the largest dog breeds to the family.

 So, when choosing a dog or puppy for the family, you want to consider your lifestyle.
 Think about where you live and how much space you have available, including the age of your children.